 What are some of the expectations consumers have today in relation to delivery?

 - 54% will wait only 2 days

 Challenge #3 – The Last Mile is Impossible to Control

-While you can have a solid plan in place, a great infrastructure, and employ a productive and accountable workforce – there are challenges you’ll face everyday that throw a wrench in your plan.
+While you can have a solid plan in place, a great infrastructure, and employ a productive and accountable workforce – there are challenges you’ll face every day that throw a wrench in your plan.

 Customers can always pose a threat to your delivery routes.
 Whether they are unhappy with the delivery, are extra chatty, or need to reschedule – this can hold up your driver’s entire route.
 While you train your team to make sure the customer is satisfied they are also instructed to follow a complete workflow before leaving.
-Interacting with customers can present several challenges – and therefore it’s important to predict time at site when pre-planning your schedules.
+Interacting with customers can present several challenges – and therefore it’s important to predict the time at the site when pre-planning your schedules.